laryssacarvalho/blog-frontend/README.md

 I chose Angular because it's the frontend framework I have the most experience with.

-## Getting Started
-There are two ways of running this project: on your machine or on a docker container.
-The latter one is easier if you have Docker installed.

 ### Dependencies

 The API is deployed in Azure so you can use the following URL on the environment configuration: https://laryssablog.azurewebsites.net/ and not have the trouble of executing the backend application.